Tur Dal

 Common measurement equivalents in grams

-Yes, Tur Dal is naturally gluten-free.
-It is a safe and nutritious carbohydrate and protein source for individuals with celiac disease or those following a gluten-free diet.
+Yes, Tur Dal is naturally gluten-free, making it safe for those with celiac disease or gluten sensitivity.

 Tur Dal is a versatile ingredient found in cuisines around the world.
 With 343 calories per 100g and 21.7 grams of protein, it's a nutritious addition to many dishes.